lovebc/lovebc.github.io/_data/README.md

 The title must be in the exact case needed to be displayed correctly.

 ### Authors
 The format must be APA style.
-Individual authors names should be in the format: ```Love, B. C.``` — please note the spacing between the initials.
+Individual author's names should be in the format: ```Love, B. C.``` — please note the spacing between the initials.
 Outputs with two authors *do not* have a comma between the author names, only an ampersand: ```Hornsby, A. N. & Love, B. C.```.
 And outputs with more than two authors have the following format: ```Mack, M. L., Preston, A. R., & Love, B. C.``` — please note the comma before the ampersand.

 ### Journal
 The name of the journal, preprint server, magazine, and so on, that the output appears in/on.